open-telemetry/oteps/text/entities/0256-entities-data-model.md

 An experimental entity data model was implemented in OpenTelemetry Collector as described in [this document](https://docs.google.com/document/d/1Tg18sIck3Nakxtd3TFFcIjrmRO_0GLMdHXylVqBQmJA/edit).
-The Collector's design uses LogRecord as the carrier of Entity events, with logical structure virtually identical to what this OTEP proposes.
+The Collector's design uses LogRecord as the carrier of entity events, with logical structure virtually identical to what this OTEP proposes.

 There is also an implementation of this design in the Collector, see